 Fortunately, I discovered World Remit!
 What a life-saver they are.
 With World Remit, I can transfer as much as $5,000 USD from my US bank account to my Bancolombia account.
 The total charge is about $4 USD.
 The transfer takes at most 15 minutes, and it can be done 24 hours a day 7 days a week.
 This makes it much easier to keep up with our costs in Medellin.
 It also doesn’t require currency exchange every time we go to the grocery or a restaurant.
 And World Remit gives us a much better exchange rate than the ATM machines or money exchange stores.

-I know this is not an exhaustive treatise on all the banking rules in these countries.
+I know this is not an exhaustive treatise on all the Expat Banking Issues in these countries.
 But personal banking issues may not be as difficult as you may have been led to believe.
 And with a little bit of work, you can generally figure out the best solution for your particular circumstance.

 Thanks for your attention.
 Please comment on this article.
 Tell me what you liked and/or didn’t like.
-Also let me know other topics in which you are interested.
+Also, tell me about other topics you want me to write about.